shashankg7/Matrix-Factorization-GPU/README.md

-# Matrix-factorization using Alternating least square method on GPU
+# Matrix-factorization using SGD on GPU

 Large scale matrix factorization on GPU.
 Instructions to run: